 The amenity kit from Emirates is the most generous and therefore wins.
 I love a free fragrance, and their pajamas are groundbreaking.
 The Qatar and Etihad kits come in joint second.

 Both Etihad and Emirates offer complimentary chauffeur-driven airport transfers in First and Business, while this is not the case with Qatar Airways or British Airways.
 A huge plus for Emirates and Etihad.

-Which has the best in First Class British Airways Vs Emirates Vs Etihad Vs Qatar?
-Etihad has the better suite, seat, bed, entertainment, and food.
-Emirates has the better shower, onboard lounge, amenity kit and alcohol.
+Which has the best in First Class British Airways vs. Emirates vs. Etihad vs. Qatar?
+Etihad has a better suite, seat, bed, entertainment, and food.
+Emirates has a better shower, onboard lounge, amenity kit, and alcohol.
 Qatar and British Airways both have great seats but simply do match up to the Etihad and Emirates suites.
 So I choose Etihad as the winner offering the best First Class suite.
-Etihad wins by a small margin so your final choice depends on what matters to you onboard.
+Etihad wins by a small margin, so your final choice depends on what matters to you onboard.